mstorresh/HEPData_YAML/README.md

 # How to run the project

-This project consist of 2 Macros in python, and I only tested it on Linux
+This project consists of 2 Macros in python, and I only tested it on Linux

 ### txt_yaml.py

-For the first Macro is just run a Python code, but this code is going to ask you for the file name
+For the first Macro is just run a Python code, however this code is going to ask you for the name of the file

 ```